eraoul/hamr2018/README.md

 # Modelling Two-Part Polyphony @ hamr2018

-Team: Eric Nichols, Anna Aljanaki, Stefano Kalonaris, Ginaluca Micchi, Sebastian Stober
+Team: Eric Nichols, Anna Aljanaki, Stefano Kalonaris, Gianluca Micchi, Sebastian Stober

 Contrapuntal music can be seen as a dialogue between two or more voices.
 In the simple case of two-voice counterpoint (but also in countless other musical expressions, e.g. Afro-American music, West-African music, etc.), one can sometimes assimilate the musical interaction of the parts to the so-called 'antiphony' (sometimes referred to as 'call and reponse'): one voice asks a question and a second voice answers.